zammad/zammad-user-documentation/extras/dashboard.rst

         - How many of your closed tickets have been re-opened in the last seven days?
       * - **7.
 Activity Stream**
-        - What’s everyone else on your team up to?
+        - What's everyone else on your team up to?